 7.3.20 South Lakeland is located to the north of Lancaster.
 The South Lakeland Core Strategy was adopted in October 2010 and the Land Allocations DPD was adopted in 2013.
 Mitigation measures to off-set potential impacts on Morecambe Bay have been included within the South Lakeland Local Plan.
-The HRA Screening for the Local Plan (September 2017) concluded that with mitigation in place there would be no likely significant effects on Morecambe Bay SAC/SPA/Ramsar site.
-The potential for likely significant effects on the Morecambe Bay and Duddon Estuary SPA and Morecambe Bay SAC/Ramsar site in combination with the Lancaster Local Plan Part Two, as a result of implementation of the South Lakeland Local Plan, are considered unlikely.
+The HRA Screening for the Local Plan (September 2017) concluded that with mitigation in place there would be no likely significant effects on Morecambe Bay and Duddon Estuary SPA and Morecambe Bay SAC/Ramsar site in combination with the Lancaster Local Plan Part Two, as a result of implementation of the South Lakeland Local Plan, are considered unlikely.